 You’ve probably heard terrible stories: teenagers taking a hike in the woods, wandering a lovers’ lane late at night, and stumbling across a meadow of corpses.
 Dead men and women, rotting and posed, some that appear tossed about or freshly dead.
 Serial killer?
 Nah.
-Body farm?
+Body farm in Tennessee?
 Yep.

 It may not seem too believable, but it’s a real thing.
 The University of Tennessee at Knoxville has a body farm that uses corpses as teaching tools for future scientists.
-There are three in the country, located in Cullowhee, North Carolina, Knoxville, and San Marcos, Texas.
-Tennessee boasts the largest at two and half acres.
-At capacity, we’re looking at a body farm that holds anywhere from 40 to 50 bodies in a variety of different areas and poses to help students better understand the science of a body’s life after death.
+There are only three in the country, located in Cullowhee, North Carolina; Knoxville, Tennessee; and San Marcos, Texas.
+Tennessee boasts the largest body farm in the country, at two and half acres.
+For reference, when at capacity, we’re looking at a body farm that holds anywhere from 40 to 50 bodies in a variety of different areas and poses to help students better understand the science of a body’s life after death.

 The main point is for future forensic scientists to be able to study body decomposition in a variety of elements.
 It was implemented into UT studies in 1981, with over one hundred bodies donated to the university on a yearly basis.
 If you’re looking to drive future students for success AND feed the ever true urban legend of a woodland body farm, now you know where to go.